MellowYarker/RustX/README.md

 # RustX
-A simple text based stock exchange written in Rust
+A simple (100% in-memory) text based stock exchange written in Rust

 ## Setup
 Clone the repository, make sure you have Cargo installed.
-To build and execute the program, type `cargo run`.
+To build and execute the program, type `cargo run --release` for interactive mode.

 ## Usage
-The instructions will appear when the program starts running, but briefly, there are 3 types of **Requests**: *Order* requests, *Information* requests, and a *Simulation* request.
+The instructions will appear when the program starts running, but briefly, there are 5 types of **Requests**: *Order* requests, *Cancel* request, *Information* requests, a *Simulation* request, and *Account* requests.

-- **Order requests**: These consist of *buy* and *sell* orders, and have the form `action symbol quantity price`, where symbol is the stock ticker (like `TSLA` for tesla).
+- **Order requests**: These consist of *buy* and *sell* orders, and have the form `action symbol quantity price username password`, where symbol is the stock ticker (like `TSLA` for tesla).
+- **Cancel request**: This request allows a user to cancel an order that they had previously placed.
+It looks like: `cancel symbol order_id username password`.
+  - Note that like in a real exchange, a user can only cancel the non-filled portion of the order.
 - **Info requests**: These consist of basic information requests and have the following format: `action symbol`.
 The following info requests are currently supported,
   - *Price* request, which returns the latest price at which a trade occured, or helpful messages that inform the user that the market either doesn't exist, or that no trades have occured yet.
-  - *Current market view* request, which shows the current buy and sell orders in the market.
+  - *Current market view* request, which shows the most relevant buy and sell orders in the market.
-  - *History* requests, which shows all the past trades that were filled in the market.
+  - *History* request, which shows all the past trades that were executed in the market.
 - **Simulation request**: This request lets you simulate random market activity.
-  - Format:`simulate symbol num_trades`.
+  - Format:`simulate num_users num_markets num_orders`.
   - There is a 50% chance of buying, 50% chance of selling.
 The price of each order deviates +/- 5% from the last traded price, and the number of shares is randomly chosen from a short range.
+This simulation format lets us test likely exchange activity that could occur in the real world.
+- **Account requests**: These requests allow you to create a new user or see the activity of a user (*authentication required*).

-If you don't want to use the interactive version of the program, you can write a simple text file with one request per line, then pass the file as a command line argument `cargo run /path/to/input.txt`.
+If you don't want to use the interactive version of the program, you can write a simple text file with one request per line, then pass the file as a command line argument `cargo run --release /path/to/input.txt`.

-## Demo
+## Demo [outdated]
 In this demo, 3 `buy` orders are placed and subsequently sorted by price, then 4 `sell` orders are placed.
 Some of these `sell` orders consume existing buy orders and then disappear, others consume buy orders and then remain on the market.

 ![Demo gif](./media/edit-exchange.gif)